JetBrains/jetbrains_guide/sites/intellij-guide/contents/topics/navigation/index.md

 ---
 title: Navigation
-subtitle: See how to find your way through a project
+subtitle: See how to find your way through a project.
 accent: primary
 icon: fas fa-bezier-curve
 ---